kavia-common/sneaker-shop-online-platform-179105-179114/shoes_business_frontend/README.md

   - pages/: Catalog, Product detail, Cart, Checkout, Order confirmation
   - components/: Reusable UI components
   - styles/: Theme and layout CSS

-## Troubleshooting

-- I changed .env but it didn’t update:
-  Restart the dev server (Ctrl+C then npm start).
-CRA reads env at startup.

-- API calls fail with CORS error:
-  Verify backend CORS headers include the frontend origin and OPTIONS handling.

-- Using mocks but still seeing network calls:
-  Ensure REACT_APP_USE_MOCKS=true and rebuild/restart the dev server.
-  Also verify REACT_APP_API_BASE_URL is empty or set REACT_APP_USE_MOCKS to "true".